 3. Who can apply to participate on an Access course?

 Anyone who is interested in progressing to third-level education, but who may not have the conventional entry requirements, and/or who has experienced educational and socio-economic disadvantage (including chronic illness or disability) can apply to participate on an Access course (also known as an Access programme).
 A keen interest in learning is required.
 For more information on specific entry requirements, please see below.
-You must be resident in the Border, Midlands and Western (BMW) region or in County Clare for at least six months prior to the commencement of the course.
+You must be resident in the Border, Midlands and Western (BMW) region or in County Clare for at least one year from the date of application.
 You will not be eligible to participate on an Access course if you already hold a third-level qualification (Level 8 or higher), but you may apply if you commenced, but did not complete, a third-level course in the past.
 Usually your family income should be low enough for you to qualify for a student maintenance grant when you progress to third-level.
 Students aged 21 or over who have not suffered educational or socioeconomic disadvantage, but who cannot enter Science or Business courses at NUI Galway because they do not meet the entry requirements for these courses, can apply to participate on the Diploma in Foundation Studies (Science, Technology and Engineering) or Diploma in Foundation Studies (Business).

 4. Do I have to do an Access course to get in to NUI Galway as a full-time student?